teragrid/dgrid/docs/architecture/adr-007-trust-metric-usage.md

 ## Context

-Tendermint is required to monitor peer quality in order to inform its peer dialing and peer exchange strategies.
+teragrid is required to monitor peer quality in order to inform its peer dialing and peer exchange strategies.

 When a node first connects to the network, it is important that it can quickly find good peers.
 Thus, while a node has fewer connections, it should prioritize connecting to higher quality peers.